-A first aider is a qualified person who is trained to treat the wounded at the initial stage to avoid the situation of casualty become further worse.
+A first aider is a qualified person who is trained to treat the wounded at the initial stage to avoid the situation of casualty becoming further worse.

-Although there are many roles of the first aider at the injured scene most common are checking ABC (Airways, Breathing, Circulation) of the wounded person and provides basic life-saving support.
+Although there are many roles of the first aider at the injured scene most common are checking ABC (Airways, Breathing, Circulation) of the wounded person and providing basic life-saving support.

 A – Airway.

 Inspect for obstructions on the airway of the victim:

 - Turn the head back gently and raise the chin.